 Becoming the smartest port in the world.
 The Port of Rotterdam, Deltalinqs, the Municipality of Rotterdam and TU Delft and Erasmus University joined forces by establishing SmartPort as a driving force behind knowledge development in the port of Rotterdam.
 In this track, the results of the latest research about truck platooning will be presented: what is truck platooning and how can truck platoons be formed?

 Robbert Janssen, TNO

-The increasing borderless world of interconnected infrastructures not only consists of physical systems, but also consists of digital networks.
-BTG (Branchevereniging Telecommunicatie Grootgebruikers) connect organizations in their joint interests in the domain of ICT / Telecommunications and will talk about the relevance of creating, and maintaining, (digital) vital infrastructures.
+The increasing borderless world of interconnected infrastructures not only consists of physical systems, but also digital networks.
+BTG (Branchevereniging Telecommunicatie Grootgebruikers) connects organisations in their joint interests in the domain of ICT / Telecommunications and will talk about the relevance of creating and maintaining (digital) vital infrastructures.

 Danny Frietman, MobileMindz